Mustapha Bouchelaghem: Peaceful period (1708–1732)

 In 1710 a revolution led by Baba Ali Chaouch happened in Algiers.
 The new king achieved de facto independence from the Ottoman Empire, and he started purging unloyal elements.
 In the Beylik of Constantine alone 3 Beys were replaced in the same year.
 Bey Bouchelaghem was not replaced, mainly thanks to his popularity and neutrality.
 During this period, he built the defences up, and invested in regional wealth.

 Spanish siege of Oran

 In 1732, Spain invaded Oran and Mers el Kébir.
 After defeating the Algerian fleets protecting the city, they set foot on the shores of the city, and after a brutal siege, they captured Oran.

 Death

-Bey Bouchelaghem retreated to Mostaganem, and fell into depression after the loss of the city.
-In 1734 or 1737 (sources conflict) he passed away.
+Bey Bouchelaghem retreated to Mostaganem, and became depressed after the losing the city.
+He died in 1734 or 1737 (sources conflict).
 He was succeeded by his brother.
 He was Bey of Oran for 51 years, the longest reigning Bey.
 He is buried in his own mausoleum.